|« PreviousNext »|

 Select the appropriate JRE and click Edit.

-In the Default VM arguments box, enter the path to your downloaded AspectJ
+In the Default VM arguments box, enter the path to the installed AspectJ

 To configure AspectJ for AWS Flow Framework for Java, add an